-Maine Coon cats stick their tongues out if they are calm; have a bad taste in their mouth; food is trapped in their teeth, or they are suffering from ailments or dental disease.
+Maine Coon cats stick their tongues out if they are calm; have a bad taste in their mouth; food is trapped in their teeth, or are suffering from ailments or dental diseases.
 The Flehmen response has also been linked to this unusual feline behavior.

 I was fascinated to discover the reason why my male Maine Coon always sticks his tongue out, so decided to investigate further.

-Keep reading to learn all about the Maine Coon tongue and why this cat breed likes to stick their tongue out.
+Keep reading to learn all about the Maine Coon tongue and why this cat breed likes to stick its tongue out.

 Why Do Maine Coons Stick Their Tongues Out?

 Have you ever looked over at your Maine Coon cat and noticed that its tongue is half hanging out of its mouth?